hydra3333/Pi4NAS64/README.md

 ## Description <TL;DR>

-Configure a Raspberry Pi4 with attached USB3 disks to create an NAS on our local home LAN with
+Configure a Raspberry Pi4 with attached USB3 drives to create an NAS on our local home LAN with
 - "open" rw NFS file shares
 - "open" rw SAMBA file shares
 - "open" rw ftp server
 - a DLNA server
-- the `hd-idle` app to spin down disks when not used
+- the `hd-idle` app to spin down drives when not used

 It can be connected to by the newly released "Google ChromeCast with Google TV" devices with apps `Kodi` and `VLC` in order to play our collection of home media files.